rundeck/docs/docs/manual/projects/resource-model-sources/index.md

 :::

 :::warning Node Sources Available on Runner
-If a Node Source is selected that is not in this list, the following error will appear after the node source tries to gather resources: `Reason: The datadog-resource-model plugin was not found on Runner ID = US-WEST-1-QA.
+If a Node Source is selected that is not in the list above, the following error will appear after the node source tries to gather resources: `Reason: The datadog-resource-model plugin was not found on Runner ID = US-WEST-1-QA.
 You may need to upgrade your Runner or select a different Runner.` In a future version the Node Source configuration will dynamically know which runners support which Node Source plugins.
 :::

 ## Node Source Data Formats

-Rundeck makes use of common data formats ([XML](/manual/document-format-reference/resource-v13.html), [JSON](/manual/document-format-reference/resource-json-v10.html) & [YAML](/manual/document-format-reference/resource-yaml-v13.html).
+Rundeck makes use of common data formats ([XML](/manual/document-format-reference/resource-v13.html), [JSON](/manual/document-format-reference/resource-json-v10.html) & [YAML](/manual/document-format-reference/resource-yaml-v13.html)).
 Though third-party software may produce these formats natively, it is typical to have to massage the output of one system into the appropriate format to be consumed by Rundeck.
 Since URLs and HTTP are a lowest-common-denominator for communication, Rundeck only requires that the data Providers make this data available as a file at a URL or on the local disk.<br>

 ## Managing nodes with mixed Operating Systems